sarahbodin/pre_GDA_program/src/week7/balancedBraces/README.md

 Note that this method also takes two additional Strings, a list of open braces and a list of closed braces.

-It's helpful to be able to turn a String variable "line" into an array of char, which you can do with:
+It's helpful to be able to turn a String variable "line" into an array of char, which you can do with

 > line.toCharArray()